orionverso/EchoApp/README.md

   Storage, it increases up to nine possible stacks.
 - The ability to compose.
 For example, these nine possible stacks may belong to high-level component.

+Without forgetting that DevOps practices become implementable as well.

 ## FAQ